Back to blog

 The honest version: most small teams that sign up for Mention are buying social listening infrastructure they will not use.
 What they actually need is fast web monitoring with enough AI triage to make the alerts actionable.
 That is a different product, and it costs a lot less.

 MentionDrop is $29/month.
 You monitor up to 5 keywords on the Starter plan, get real-time alerts for web and Reddit mentions, and receive AI summaries on every mention.
 No annual commitment.
 If the monitoring job you actually have is web coverage with fast alerts, that is the right starting point.
+You can start with MentionDrop immediately, or compare more options below.

 Related reading